Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Conclusion

 \section{Conclusion}

-In this paper, we explore the limits of domain-adaptive training for detoxifying language along three aspects: 1) training corpus; 2) model size and 3) parameter-efficient training.
-We argue that existing approaches either suffer from limited detoxification effectiveness or significantly sacrifice the language model quality to detoxify LMs.
+We explore the limits of domain-adaptive training for detoxifying LMs along three aspects: 1) training corpus; 2) model size and 3) parameter-efficient training.
+We first identify the trade-off between detoxification effectiveness and LM quality in detoxification methods.
 We propose Self-Generation Enabled domain-Adaptive Training (SGEAT), which leverages the generative power of LMs for data-efficient and effective detoxification.
-We comprehensively study detoxifying LMs with parameters sizes ranging from 126M up to 530B and find interesting properties of large-scale LMs.
-We demonstrate that adapter provides parameter-efficient training and achieves a better trade-off of toxicity and LM quality.
+We comprehensively detoxify LMs with parameters sizes ranging from 126M up to 530B and find interesting properties of large-scale LMs.
+We demonstrate that \emph{adapter} provides parameter-efficient training and achieves a better trade-off of toxicity and LM quality.
 We hope our work can shed light on the development of detoxification techniques that can largely reduce toxicity while maintaining good perplexity and downstream task accuracies.